 You may have read “jfc” in a text message or in an online chat and don’t know what it means.
 We’re here to help you understand what “jfc” stands for.

-Jfc is a rather powerful acronym to not be used lightly or casually.
-The official JFC meaning is “Jesus Freaking Christ”.
+The official meaning of JFC is “Jesus Freaking Christ.”
+JFC is a rather powerful acronym to not be used lightly or casually.
 Jfc is an exclamation typically declared by western cultures and followers of the Christian faith.
 This phrase or acronym can also be used as an expletive by replacing the word ‘freaking’ with the “F” word to express yourself in even more extreme and dire measures.
 In this case, JFC means “Jesus F***ing Christ”.

 When Did JFC Start Being Used?